-Applicants who proceed to the next level of the admission process will be interviewed by SBMI faculty members.
+Applicants who proceed to the next level of the admission process will be interviewed by McWilliams School of Biomedical Informatics faculty members.
 The interview will focus on the applicant's research goals and how they will be achieved in the PhD program.
 Applicants will also complete a writing assessment as part of the interview process.